dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 - **Release:** 25.05C
 - **Published:** 2025-06-28
 - **Designator:** KSI
 - **Description:** Key Security Indicators in this release are unchanged from previously releases.
-25.05C adds mappings for each KSI to underlying SP 800-53 controls.
+25.05C adds references for each KSI to underlying SP 800-53 controls.

 ## Front Matter